CN-UPB/pg-scrambLe/src/adaptor/README.md

 + `adaptor.py` - Entry point for utilizing the underlying wrappers

 + `wrappers` - Contains REST wrappers for MANO frameworks
-    - `common_interface.py` - Starting point for implementation that defines an abstract base class according to the ETSI standard
+    - `CommonInterfaces` - Starting point Python Module for implementation that defines an abstract base class according to the ETSI standard
-    - `osm.py` - REST wrapper for OpenSource Mano based
+    - `OSMClient` - REST wrapper for OpenSource Mano based
-    - `sonata.py` - REST wrapper for Sonata based
+    - `SONATAClient` - REST wrapper for Sonata based

 + `tests` - Contains test cases for individual wrappers